nataliaribeiro-dev/nataliaribeiro-dev/README.md

-## Hey 👋 You just arrived into my biggest project at the moment:
+## Hey!
+Here is Natalia 👋 You just arrived into my biggest project at the moment:
 ### My journey becoming a Web Developer! :blush: And I'm so excited to show you what I've done so far! :smiley:

 Here you'll find repositories of the projects I've worked on as a student and some